pudility/Empires/README.md

 # EMPIRE
 Cellular automation.
 Based off of an application by Hopson97.

+TODO:
+ Use DeltaMap (Only updates pixels of changed cells) Add diesease
+ Add custom maps
+ More to come!

 Rules:

     -The world is made out a grid of cells aka "people"